 Although most studies have examined change in only one physical function at a time (ref?), associations among the changes in different physical functions may exist, and understanding these associations could provide insight into the process by which measurable changes in physical capabilities may impact each other as well as mobility and mortality in later life.
 For example, to what extent are changes in different capabilities driven by the common process of aging, relative to other drivers such as illness or injury.
 While individuals may become more susceptible to illness and injury as they age, clarifying the likely source of physical capability changes can point to the types of interventions that would be appropriate to mitigate declines.

 Cross-sectional evidence suggests that grip strength, walking speed, and pulmonary function are associated (6, 14-16).
 Respiratory muscle strength has been found to account for the relationship between extremity muscle (including hand grip) strength and mortality (Buchman et al., (2008)), and grip strength cut-points have been suggested to help identify older adults with walking and stair climbing difficulties (17).
 However, mixed results have also been reported (16).
 For instance, forced inspiratory volume (FIV) but not forced expiratory volume (FEV) was related with lower extremity muscle strength, and FIV and FEV were not associated with grip strength (Kayode et al., 2013).
-More research is needed to disentangle the mixed results with regards to the potential strength of the association between various physical capability measures, and to provide insight into the potential process by which physical capabilities are related.

 Several interpretations can arise from such associations.
 Different functional domains may all be indices of general aging-related decline of capabilities (18).
 Associations may also reflect the interdependence of different functional systems, or the mobilization of multiple systems to accomplish particular tasks.
 For example, timed-up-and-go might be expected, more than walking speed, to correlate more highly with grip strength, due to requiring both upper and lower body strength.
 Associations may also arise from a cascade of multi-morbid declines in which declines in one domain lead to declines in others (3, 6), and these influences may be reciprocal.